Amicus Briefs and Letters 2017

 To R.I.
 Gov. Gina Raimondo Re: “Revenge Porn” Bills (June 30, 2017)

 Later today, Senate Judiciary Committee is scheduled to vote on a “revenge porn” bill.
-On the table are a bill proposed by the Attorney General identical to the one you vetoed last year, the constitutional alternative you submitted, or, we understand, “compromise” bill based on one introduced by Governor Baker in Massachusetts.
+On the table are a bill proposed by the Attorney General identical to the one you vetoed last year, the constitutional alternative you submitted, or, we understand, a “compromise” bill based on one introduced by Governor Baker in Massachusetts.
 On behalf of the ACLU of Rhode lsland, the Rhode lsland Press Association, and the New England First Amendment Coalition, we are writing to urge you to stay the course and call for passage of your legislation.

 To Massachusetts Supreme Judicial Court Re: Anti-SLAPP Statute (June 7, 2017)